wp-plugins/download-monitor/readme.txt

 = Features =

+*	NEW: Built in Download Page function with built in sorting, pagination, and search.
+This was going to be a paid addon but i'm too nice - so please donate if you use it!
 *	Records file download hits but does **not** count downloads by wordpress admin users.
 *	Stats on downloads and a download log for viewing who downloaded when.
 *	Uses shortcodes (backward compatible with old [download#id] style).